YikesItsSykes/DGCV/README.md

 ### Future Development
 The current (0.x.x) version of DGCV is a stable scafolding, as it were, upon which a lot more can be built.
 Many additions for future updates are planned.
 Current plans include:
 - Expanding libraries dedicated to specialized areas of differential geometry including, Symplect/Contact Hamiltonian formalism, CR structures, Riemannian and Kahler, Sasakian, etc.
 - A more comprehensive API for complex variable handling and dynamic coordinate-type conversions.
 The simple goal is to fully automate handling of complex variable formats, allowing input to be formatted freely with any coordinate type, with features to fully control coordinate type formatting or let the sytems automate the process.
-The current system meets this goal for interactions with DGCV's core classes, but it is not fully extended to some ancillary classes.
+The current API meets this goal for interactions with DGCV's core classes, but it is not fully extended to some ancillary classes.

 Contributions and feedback from anyone interested are warmly welcomed.
 Stay tuned for more updates!